 View the Modern Center of Bukhara at Lyabi-Hauz

 Meaning “by the pond” this plaza represents the heart of Bukhara.
 It has one of the few remaining ancient water sources left in the city.

 Sprinkled with old mulberry trees, it has three religious buildings surrounding the water.
 In the north is Kukeldash Madrassa (the largest in Bukhara), in the west Khanaka, and Nadir Divan-begi Madrassa in the east.

 The area has become rather touristy, but you’re sure to walk by it if you find yourself in Bukhara.
 Once a meeting point for caravans and travelers, the modern thing to do here is to grab an ice cream cone or a bite to eat and relax.

 It was once the centerpiece of an ancient cemetery that has survived largely in part to being buried in mud by floods, only to re-emerge later, unearthed by archaeologists.
 Simple, but looking back it was one of the most unique mausoleums we saw in Uzbekistan.
-The entrance fee is 4k som ($0.50).
+Hours 8am-6pm.
+The entrance fee is only 10k som ($1).

 For something different that many tourists never see, head to this serene necropolis located outside of Bukhara.
 A significant site of the Shaybanids, it’s full of family tombs and old burial sites and sits mostly unrestored.

 Go to the Summer Palace of the Last Emir of Bukhara

 The summer palace of the last Emir of Bukhara, known by the name Sitorai Mokhi-Khosa, translates to the palace of moon-like stars.
 It dates from the beginning of the 20th century and is a great place to peer into the extravagant life of a Central Asian despot.